 In fact, it’s in Sussex where Harveys brew Revival Ale, the beer of folk group Bellowhead.
 You might not know them, but they know their brews: Revival is their second after Hedonism; both are golden ales named after albums by the band.

 Rock music has a rich history of brewing, with some of the genres giants holding aloft their mighty goblets of beer.
 Many are (or were) lagers, AC/DC (Australian Hardrock), Kiss (Destroyer) and Motorhead among them.
+The latter has also recently teamed up with Cameron’s Brewery in Hartlepool to create Road Crew, a pale ale of which Lemmy would be proud.

 Fancy something a little less mainstream?
 Take a gulp of Hunter from metal monsters Mastodon, whose Black Tongue is an extremely dark IPA that would no doubt make the devil-horns gesture at Pearl Jam’s Faithfull Ale.